single-cell-data/SOMA/brainstorming.md

 - shape - the length of each domain as a list, e.g., [100, 10].
 All lengths must be in the uint64 range.
 - platform_config - optional storage-engine specific configuration

+### Operation: get schema

+Return the array schema as an Arrow.Schema object.
+This operation will return the schema of the Arrow.RecordBatch returned by the `read` operation when it is called with a `batch_format` parameter value of `record-batch`.
+Field names in the schema will be:

+- `__dim_N`: the type of the Nth dimension.
+This will always be a `uint64`.
+- `data`: the user-specified type of the array elements, as specified in the `create` operation.

 ### Operation: read()

 Read a user-specified subset of the object and return as one or more read batches.